Iside/sandbox/README.rst

 dotCloud Sandbox
 ================

-As `announced`__, dotCloud Sandbox is an open-source project that try to replicate the sandbox flavor of dotCloud: a free and easy way to build web applications.
+As `announced`__, dotCloud Sandbox is an open-source project which tries to replicate the sandbox flavor of dotCloud: a free and easy way to build web applications.